 Generally, your vet will do a blood or a patch test to find out what allergens are bothering your poor doxie.
 Your vet can then formulate a special allergy medication for your dog to help with their allergy issues.

+Note: Some Dachshunds can outgrow allergies that affect them as puppies.
 As your dog grows, their immune system gets stronger.
-On the other hand, some allergies can unfortunately worsen with age and cause more severe reactions…I know, that’s not the greatest news!
+On the other hand, some allergies can unfortunately worsen with age and cause more severe reactions…so that’s a bit of a bummer.